Medical Gaslighting in Lyme Disease: How Symptom Dismissal Delays Diagnosis

 Some lose trust not only in clinicians—but in their own internal signals.

-This has been described as healthcare-related trauma.
+Researchers have described this pattern as healthcare-related trauma.

 Why Lyme Patients Are Especially Vulnerable